MicrosoftDocs/well-architected/well-architected/what-is-well-architected-framework.md

 # What is the Azure Well-Architected Framework?

-The Azure Well-Architected Framework is a design framework that can improve the quality of a workload, by making it:
+The Azure Well-Architected Framework is a design framework that can improve the quality of a workload by helping it to:

-- Resilient, available, and recoverable.
+- Be resilient, available, and recoverable.
-- As secure as you need it to be.
+- Be as secure as you need it to be.
 - Deliver a sufficient return on investment.
 - Support responsible development and operations.
 - Accomplish its purpose within acceptable timeframes.